Reservations open each Sunday at 4:00 p.m. for the coming week’s worship services.

 - An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 According to the Centers for Disease Control and Prevention, senior citizens and those with underlying medical conditions are especially vulnerable.
 By worshiping at Ingleside Baptist Church, you voluntarily assume all risks related to exposure to COVID-19.

 Gathering in Jesus’ name is good for us, commanded in Scripture, and honors God (Hebrews 10:24-25).
-So, we are eager to return to on-campus worship – wisely, safely, and one step at a time.
+So we hope you will join us soon if you are able.
 If you have further questions, please contact our Executive Pastor, Andy Johnson (firstname.lastname@example.org) or any of our church staff.